sqlc-dev/sqlc/docs/howto/insert.md

 ### MySQL

-### MySQL supports a similar feature using [LOAD DATA](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).
+MySQL supports a similar feature using [LOAD DATA](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).

 Errors and duplicate keys are treated as warnings and insertion will continue, even without an error for some cases.
-Use this in a transaction and use SHOW WARNINGS to check for any problems and roll back if you want to.
+Use this in a transaction and use SHOW WARNINGS to check for any problems and roll back if necessary.

 Check the [error handling](https://dev.mysql.com/doc/refman/8.0/en/load-data.html#load-data-error-handling) documentation for more information.